 As CAP followers understand all too well, our organization is not a fan of Justin Trudeau–nor any other member of his immediate family.
 To deliver the myriad examples why would require a lifetime, therefore we speak of one that may stand at the top of the totem pole.

-So what is an Old Stock Canadian?
-It was former Conservative PM Stephen Harper who introduced the term.
-Over the coming decades, Canada will progressively transition to a society in which a once-dominant majority will shift to one of many relatively equal in population.
+What is an “Old Stock” Canadian, anyway?
+Former Conservative PM Stephen Harper introduced the term.
+Over the next 50 years or less, Canada will transition to a society in which a once-dominant Canadian-born majority shift to a minority community.
+Media say nothing of the sort.